 We are starting to hear some more reports of bluefish coming in.
 Bunker chunks are a great way to catch early season bluefish.
 If you would rather cast lures then a super strike popper or a tin will work great.
 Try locations like Patchogue's Mascot Dock .
 The Smith Point County Park bridge is also another great spot to try out.

 For stripers, try fishing the bridges and back bay creeks with small soft plastics and swimming plugs.
-Ii light to use lighter tackle setups for more fun.
-A 2000 to 3000 size spinning reel on a 7 foot rod.
-Using 10 to 15 lb braid makes fishing even better.
-You can feel the slightest bites with ease.
+Use lighter tackle setups for more fun.
 Some favorite soft plastics that I always have in my bag are bass assassins, and fin-s shads.

 Porgy fishing is hot right now in the Peconics.
 Using clam or sandworms on a double hook rig is the most effective method to catching them. the fish seem to be in most areas.
 Anglers have been doing well in 10-30 feet of water.